inmanta/web-console/README.md

     yarn setup-server:lsm # Will setup and install an orchestrator running on port 8888 with lsm modules.

-    yarn cypress-test # Run tests with Cypress (Requires the previous command to run succesfully)
+    yarn cypress-test # **THESE ARE NO LONGER IN LINE WITH THE CURRENT MODEL PROVIDED BY THE local-setup.**

     yarn kill-server:lsm # This will remove the temporary folder containing the local-setup repo and destroy the docker containers that were setup previously with the setup-server:lsm command.